-Nearly 1.4 million men have heart disease in the UK and around 50,000 men in England alone have a heart attack each year.
-There are many things you can do to help prevent heart disease including: stopping smoking, taking regular exercise and going vegan.
+Men are more likely than women to develop heart disease, which is one of the UK’s leading causes of death and the most common cause of premature death.
+In the UK, one in eight men (and one in 15 women) die from heart disease.
+There are many things you can do to help prevent and even reverse heart disease including stopping smoking, taking regular exercise and going vegan.
 Avoiding meat and dairy can help you lose weight, lower cholesterol, lower blood pressure, avoid or manage type 2 diabetes and ultimately reduce the risk of heart disease.

 The UK has become the ‘fat man of Europe’.
 One in four British adults is obese.
 Obese men are five times more likely to develop type 2 diabetes, three times more likely to develop bowel cancer and more than two and a half times more likely to develop high blood pressure – a major risk factor for heart disease.
 A low-fat vegan diet can help you lose and maintain a healthy weight.
 It also helps improve fat levels in the blood and in people with diabetes, it can help control blood sugar levels.

 Depression may be more common in women than men, but men are far more likely to commit suicide.
 This could be because men are more reluctant to seek help.
 Research shows that vegans report less stress and anxiety than meat and dairy-eaters and that reducing meat and dairy may offer significant mood benefits.